-Water Heater Bypass Valve (Located behind removable panel in wardrobe -Typical installation shown
+Water Heater Bypass Valve (Located behind removable panel in wardrobe) -Typical installation shown

 - 3. Remove and save the protective cap from the end of the antifreeze siphon tube (located beneath bed remove side panel to access). - 4.
-Insert the end of the siphon tube into a pail or container with 2 to 3 gallons of non-toxic RV antifreeze solution.
+Insert the end of the antifreeze siphon tube into a pail or container with 2 to 3 gallons of non-toxic RV antifreeze solution. - 5.
+Turn Winterization valve (located beneath bed remove side panel to access) so that it points toward the antifreeze siphon tube.